ndlarsen/ndlarsen.github.io/_posts/2021-08-14-building-a-simple-web-application-gateway-part-1.md

 on setting up a local DNS and the final part being related to certificate generation/renewal and setting up the reverse proxy.

-Part 2 in the series can be found here: [Building a simple web application gateway, part 2](building-a-simple-web-application-gateway-part-2)
+Part 2 in the series can be found here: [Building a simple web application gateway, part 2 - first steps]({% post_url 2021-08-15-building-a-simple-web-application-gateway-part-2 %})

 Enjoy.